daleao/sdv/README.md

 ## Credits & Special Thanks

-We hail the Lord and Savior [Pathoschild][user:pathoschild], creator of [SMAPI][url:smapi], Content Patcher and the mod-verse, as well as the Father, **ConcernedApe**, creator of Stardew Valley, a benevolent God who continues to support the game for both players and modders.
+We hail the Lord and Savior [Pathoschild][user:pathoschild], creator of [SMAPI][url:smapi], Content Patcher and the mod-verse, as well as the Father, **ConcernedApe**, creator of Stardew Valley, a benevolent God, who continues to freely expand the game for both players and modders.

 This mod borrows ideas and assets from [Ragnarok Online][url:ragnarok], [League of Legends][url:league] and early Pokemon games.
 Credit to those, respectively, goes to [Gravity][url:gravity], [Riot Games][url:riot] and [Game Freak][url:gamefreak].
 This mod is completely free and open-source, provided under [Common Clause-extended MIT License](LICENSE).

-Special thanks the translators who have contributed to this project:
+Special thanks to [atravita](https://www.nexusmods.com/stardewvalley/users/116553368) and [Shockah](https://www.nexusmods.com/stardewvalley/mods/11089) who have helped me extensively with the mod's programming.
+And to the various translators who have contributed to this project:

 * ![][flag:german][FoxDie1986](https://www.nexusmods.com/stardewvalley/users/1369870)
 * ![][flag:chinese][xuzhi1977](https://www.nexusmods.com/users/136644498) and [Jumping-notes](https://github.com/Jumping-notes)